lextm/jekyll-theme-chirpy/_posts/2017-12-22-how-to-use-antlr-4-on-net-in-2017.md

   alt: Copyright © Lex Li.
 OCT, Pujiang Town, Shanghai.
 ---

-I once blogged heavily about how to use ANTLR on .NET, and you can find [all links here](https://halfblood.pro/antlr-article-series-6f0f38a0a6da).
+I once blogged heavily about how to use ANTLR on .NET, and you can find all related posts in [the archive](/archives).

-And [my last blog post on ANTLR](https://halfblood.pro/how-to-use-antlr-4-on-net-4361915b670f) was in 2014.
+And [my last blog post on ANTLR](/how-to-use-antlr-4-on-net-4361915b670f) was in 2014.
 You can still learn something useful from the old post.

 But today it is time to provide some more information after three years.
 <!--more-->